‘The Trip to Greece’ Is the Last ‘Trip’ Film. But It Shouldn’t Be (Column)

 “The Trip to California” should be a heady celebration of showbiz.

 Where, in Hollywood, does fantasy end and reality begin?
 And where is that line in these two men’s souls, as they play themselves in a series of movies where every moment is “real” and every moment is a performance?
-“The Trip to California” should end — and end the series — by going out with a big bang of meta hilarity.
+“The Trip to California” should end (and end the series) by going out with a bang of meta hilarity.
 We, along with Coogan and Brydon, deserve nothing less.